Neeraj Madhav To Enter The Wedlock Soon!

 - INTERESTING!
 Mohanlal Gives Special Wishes To Team Lavakusha!

 Yet another popular Malayalam actor is all set to enter the wedlock soon.
-According to the reports that have come in Neeraj Madhav, the young actor who has etched a place for his own in Malayalam film industry, will tie the knot soon.
+According to the reports that have come in Neeraj Madhav, the young actor who has etched a place for his own in the Malayalam film industry, will tie the knot soon.

 Reportedly, Neeraj Madhav will tie the knot with Deepthi, who hails from Calicut district.
 According to the reports, the marriage will be held on April 02, 2018.